 The area lacks any kind of tourist facilities which may seem like a drawback, but it also prevents the coastline from commercialization.

 The beach’s white sand is the most distinguished feature of the shoreline while the beach waters itself provide great opportunities for swimming and sunbathing.
-You could also go on a fishing expedition or choose to participate in a bird watching tour.
+For tours I recommend a fishing expedition or choose to participate in a bird watching tour.

 12. Robin Lake Beach and Callaway Gardens